LabSound/labsound-c/README.md

 void ls_idle(struct LabSoundAPI_1_0*);
 ```

-The interface differs from the C++ interface.
-The C++ interface is an object oriented API meant to mimic the WebAudio specification's interfaces as closely as possible.
-The C interfaces however, are opaque, and not object oriented.
+The LabSound C interface differs greatly from the C++ interface.
+The C++
+interface is an object oriented API meant to mimic the WebAudio specification's
+interfaces as closely as possible.
+The C interfaces however, are opaque, and
+not object oriented.

+Nodes are created by name, and managed generically.

 Inputs and outputs from a node are accessed from pins, as are the node's properties.

-Instead, they are built around generic interfaces that rely on LabSounds additional C++ interfaces for querying capabilities and attributes.
+These are all built around generic interfaces that rely on LabSound's additional
+C++ interfaces for querying capabilities and attributes.

 Please refer to the demo for usage examples.